 Fast facts on measles

 Here are some key points about measles.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Measles is a highly infectious condition